Mussum: Legacy

 Mussum's legacy remains alive among his fans to this day, particularly in Rio de Janeiro, where he was honored through a series of t-shirts featuring his stylized image and the phrase Mussum Forévis ("forévis" is how Mussum would say "forever").
 In 2014, the biography Mussum Forévis – Samba, Mé e Trapalhões, written by journalist Juliano Barreto, was published by Leya Publishing.
 The documentary Mussum, um Filme do Cacildis, directed by Susanna Lira, followed in 2019.
 In 2023, the biopic Mussum, o Filmis was released, a production by Globo Filmes, Camisa Listrada, and Downtown Filmes, chronicling Antônio Carlos's journey from childhood to fame through music and Os Trapalhões.
+Ailton Graça portrays Mussum in this biopic.

 In 2013, Mussum's son, Sandro Gomes, co-founder of the Brassaria Ampolis microbrewery, launched Biritis, a Vienna Lager-style beer, as a tribute to his father.
 Due to its success, a second label named Cacildis (Premium Lager) was introduced the following year.
 Later, additional labels such as Ditriguis (Witbier) and Forévis (Session IPA) were launched.
 The brand's popularity grew so significantly that Ampolis was acquired by Grupo Petrópolis in 2018, facilitating nationwide distribution and cementing the beer's status across Brazil.